 Manual Handling Injuries and What You Can Do to Prevent Them

 According to the UK Labour Force Survey, manual handling injuries account for over one third of all workplace related injuries/illnesses.
-Although manual handling occurs in every work environment, for employees of certain industries manual handling is a necessary part of their daily work.
-As a result these employees are more prone to manual handling injuries.
+Although manual handling occurs in every work environment, for employees of certain industries manual handling is a necessary part of their daily workplace duties.
+As a result, these employees are more prone to manual handling injuries.

-If these employees do not take measures to prevent manual handling injuries, accidents may happen or they may develop disorders which will affect their health as well as affect their quality of life.
-Fortunately if measures are put in place they can reduce the risk of these accidents occurring and allow employees to remain safe in the workplace and maintain their health.
+If managers and these employees collectively do not take responsibility and make use of measures to prevent manual handling injuries, accidents may happen, or they may develop disorders which will affect their health as well as affect their quality of life.
+Fortunately, if measures are put in place, the liklihood and risk of these accidents occurring can be reduced, ensuring that employees remain safe in the workplace and maintain their health.
 These measures include the practice of safe manual handling.

-Manual handling is the carrying or transporting of a load by an employee from one place to another.
+Manual handling is the carrying, transporting or manipulation of a load by an employee from one place to another.
 It involves a number of activities including pushing, pulling, carrying, throwing and lifting of loads.

 Manual handling that is repetitive or requires force can cause damage to the musculoskeletal system (muscles, ligaments, tendons, joints, bones, nerves and blood vessels), either suddenly or accumulatively over time due to the wear and tear of repetitive manual handling.
 This manual handling injury is named Musculoskeletal Disorder (MSD).